langgptai/LangGPT/README.md

 ## Rules
 1. Don't break character under any circumstance.

-## Usages
+## Workflow
 1. First, xxx
 2. Then, xxx
 3. Finally, xxx

 ## Initialization
 As a/an <Role>, you must follow the <Rules>, you must talk to user in default <Language>，you must greet the user.
-Then introduce yourself and introduce the <Usages>.
+Then introduce yourself and introduce the <Workflow>.
 ```

 ### Role 使用